The Tesla Powerwall 3: What You Need to Know

 |---|---|---|

 Pricing estimates are for installed systems.
 Actual costs vary by location, electrical complexity, and installer.
-Contact 8MSolar for a precise quote.
+Contact 8MSolar for a precise quote based on your home’s specific needs.

 Is the Powerwall 3 Right for Your Home?

-Since the Powerwall 3 is now Tesla’s only available home battery, the question isn’t whether to choose it over a Powerwall 2 — it’s whether the Powerwall 3 is the right battery storage solution for your specific needs.
+Since the Powerwall 3 is now Tesla’s only available home battery, the question is not whether to choose it over a Powerwall 2.
+It is whether the Powerwall 3 is the right battery storage solution for your specific needs.

-For New Solar Installations: The Powerwall 3’s built-in solar inverter makes it the cleanest, most integrated option for new solar builds.
-You get one unit that handles both solar conversion and battery storage — fewer components, simpler wiring, and a system optimized from day one.
+For New Solar Installations: The Powerwall 3’s built-in solar inverter makes it the cleanest, most integrated option for new residential solar installations.
+You get one unit that handles both solar conversion and battery storage, meaning fewer components, simpler wiring, and a system optimized from day one.

 For High-Demand Homes: If your home runs central HVAC, a well pump, an EV charger, or other high-draw appliances, the Powerwall 3’s 11.5 kW continuous output is one of the few home batteries capable of keeping all of it running during an outage.